SeggWat/wp-plugin-seggwat/readme.txt

 SeggWat Feedback adds a lightweight feedback widget to your WordPress site, allowing visitors to submit bug reports, feature requests, praise, and questions directly from any page.

+**This plugin connects to the SeggWat service** ([seggwat.com](https://seggwat.com)) to collect and manage feedback.
+A free SeggWat account and Project Key are required.
+By using this plugin, you agree to the [SeggWat Terms of Service](https://seggwat.com/legal/terms) and [Privacy Policy](https://seggwat.com/legal/privacy).

 **Features:**

 * Customizable button color and position